FoxChrisRealTheGit/react-stylux/README.md

 ### Prerequisites

-Once you have run create-react-app, then you can use stylux, just:

 ```
 npm install --save react-stylux
 ```

 ## How To Use Stylux

 ### Included in the base version of react-stylux is: